The Employment Outlook for Pediatric NPs and PAs

 The authors also warn of a “forecasted critical shortage of PNPs over the next decade.”

-The areas where pediatric expertise may be in the most demand: underserved and rural areas, which are already struggling with provider shortages.
+The areas where pediatric expertise may be in the most demand are underserved and rural areas, which are already struggling with provider shortages.

 But the scope of practice barriers remains in place in many states, which could make providers who want to practice independently think hard about the best long-term location for them.